wagtail/wagtail/docs/topics/snippets/features.md

 ## Inline models within snippets

-Similar to pages, you could nest other models within a snippet.
+Similar to pages, you can nest other models within a snippet.

 ```python